Sprain Vs Strain: Is There Any Difference?

 If there is anything harder than dealing with a sprain or strain, it is to try and define them.
 More often than not, these two terms are used interchangeably for overstretching and soft tissue injuries.

+These relatively common injuries can result from exertion, sports, or training.
+Some common symptoms like pain, swelling, and immobility in the injured areas make a sprain and a strain look quite similar.
+However, there are several differences between them.
 One of the most significant differences is that a strain results from the tearing of a tendon that connects the muscle to the bone, whereas a sprain damages the ligament, connecting one bone to another at the joint.

 Symptoms